anil1994/aws-iac/README.md

 For cdk installation, I used free tier amazon linux ami server.
 My all installations as shown below step  are made on this server.

-## There are three prerequirements for this cdk proeject as shown below.
+## There are three prerequirements for this cdk project as shown below.

 1- Install nodejs (Attention: larger than 16.3.0 version has not tested on the cdk yet)